TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 = Infinite heaven =
-r179 - 2016-09-14
+r180 - 2016-09-17
 by tin man tex
 For MGSV version 1.10 (in title screen) 1.0.7.1 in exe

 A mod for Metal Gear Solid V: The Phantom Pain intended to extend gameplay through customizable settings and features.

-Has several hundred toggleable options ranging from Subsistence mode for all missions, Mother base invasion with multiple attack helicopters, Free-cam, skip heli rides, customization of enemy and mother base gear, foot, heavy vehicle and heli patrols in free roam, and much more.
+Has several hundred toggleable options ranging from Subsistence mode for all missions, replay side-ops, Mother base invasions with multiple attack helicopters, Skull attacks in Free roam, Free-cam, skip heli rides, customization of enemy and mother base gear, foot, heavy vehicle and heli patrols in free roam, and much more.

 Infinite Heaven features and options
 ------------------------------